 Serve with spaghetti pasta and extra sauce and parmesan.
 A salad would round this meal out nicely.

 1. In a large pot over medium-high heat, add the oil.
 Add the onion and cook until softened, about 5 minutes.
 Add the garlic and red pepper flakes and cook for 1 minute.
 Add the Italian seasoning, tomatoes and season with salt and pepper, to taste.
 Bring to a simmer and let cook for about 10 minutes.

-Preheat oven to 375 degrees F. Set up a breading station using 3 dishes.
+2. Preheat oven to 375 degrees F. Set up a breading station using 3 dishes.
 In the first dish, add the flour and season with salt and pepper, to taste.
 In the second dish whisk the eggs with 1/2 cup water.
-In the third dish combine the bread crumbs and 2 tablespoons Parmesan and season with salt and pepper, to taste.
+In the third dish combine the panko crumbs and 2 tablespoons Parmesan and season with salt and pepper, to taste.
 Peel and slice the eggplant into 1/2-inch slices.
-Dredge them in flour, then in the egg wash and then in the bread crumbs.
+Coat them in flour, then in the egg wash and then in the panko crumbs.

-Turn the oven to broil.
+4. Turn the oven to broil.
 Put the eggplant, overlapping, into a baking dish in rows.
 Cover each row with about a cup of sauce and sprinkle with the mozzarella cheese and remaining 2 tablespoons of Parmesan cheese.
 Put under the broiler until the cheese is melted and bubbling, about 3 to 4 minutes.
 When broiling leave the oven door cracked open and put the pan on the top rack in the oven.
 Serve the eggplant parmesan with spaghetti noodles and the remaining sauce.

 Welcome to Home Ec @ Home